yikesaxe/yikesaxe/README.md

 ### 🌟 Let's Connect

-If you're interested in building for the future of **Privacy-First AI**, reach out to me:
+If you're interested in connecting further, feel free to reach out to me:

 📫 **liviasaxel309@gmail.com**
 🔗 **[LinkedIn](https://www.linkedin.com/in/yikesaxe/)**